xsltdev/xsltdev.ru/docs/react/handbook/accessibility.md

     this.toggleContainer = React.createRef()

     this.onClickHandler = this.onClickHandler.bind(this)
-    this.onClickOutsideHandler = this.onClickOutsideHandler.bind(this)
+    this.onClickOutsideHandler = this.onClickOutsideHandler.bind(
+      this
+    )
   }

   componentDidMount() {
-    window.addEventListener('click', this.onClickOutsideHandler)
+    window.addEventListener(
+      'click',
+      this.onClickOutsideHandler
+    )
   }

   componentWillUnmount() {
-    window.removeEventListener('click', this.onClickOutsideHandler)
+    window.removeEventListener(
+      'click',
+      this.onClickOutsideHandler
+    )
   }

   onClickHandler() {
-    this.setState(currentState => ({
+    this.setState((currentState) => ({
-      isOpen: !currentState.isOpen
+      isOpen: !currentState.isOpen,
     }))
   }

   onClickOutsideHandler(event) {
-    if (this.state.isOpen && !this.toggleContainer.current.contains(event.target)) {
+    if (
+      this.state.isOpen &&
+      !this.toggleContainer.current.contains(event.target)
+    ) {
       this.setState({ isOpen: false })
     }
   }